studioaqua/aqua-webvanilla/README.md

 # aqua-webvanilla
-This is the Drupal besecode Studio Aqua use to build his web projects from ground up.
+This is the Drupal besecode used by Studio Aqua to build his web projects from ground up.